Product managers create a lot of documents. Some important, and some even more important. (There is nothing that PMs do that is not important 😜)

 In my experience, I have created such documents when I’ve needed to do one or more of the following:

-1. Train internal teams on new products/features.
-Customer facing teams (ex: customer support) must know how the product works.
-They must have the required information to help users use the product and resolve issues.
-So, it is critical to create detailed training modules, FAQs, and product guides every time there is a major launch.
+Customer-facing teams (e.g., customer support) must know how the product works and have the required information to help users use it and resolve issues.
+So, it is critical to create detailed training modules, FAQs, and product guides every time there is a significant launch.

-2. Enable launch teams to drive awareness and adoption.
 I’ve been part of launches that required a lot of PR and marketing to create hype and awareness of specific launches.
-Such activities need multiple teams (product, engineering, marketing, design, etc.) to work together.
+Such activities need multiple teams (product, engineering, marketing, design, etc.).
 And having a detailed GTM (go-to-market) plan makes it easier to collaborate and deliver.

-3. Enable teams to deliver on time successfully.
 I’ve had launches with multiple complex dependencies across various teams.
-Delay from a single team flows to all down stream teams, leading to a delay in the final launch.
-In these cases, a detailed launch plan helps to define the deliverables, owners, ETAs, and to ensure every person is speaking the same language.
+A delay from a single team flows to all downstream teams, leading to a delay in the final launch.
+In these cases, a detailed launch plan helps define the deliverables, owners, and ETAs and ensure every person is speaking the same language.

 Most of these documents do not have a set format.
-But, since these documents’ audiences are diverse, it is critical to use a format that all persons understand easily.The best way to start – understand from other PMs what’s worked in the past.
+But since their audiences are diverse, it is critical to use a format that all persons understand easily.The best way to start is to learn from other PMs what has worked in the past.
 If that’s not an option, work directly with the internal stakeholders (or internal customers) to co-create templates for each case.

 1. What is it